libp2p/specs/pubsub/gossipsub/partial-messages.md

 An application MAY choose to send data eagerly to a peer before it has received its `partsMetadata`.
 Implementations SHOULD support this.

+### Minimizing unnecessary messages

+Some applications may be able to infer updates to `partsMetadata` from sent and received messages.
+Applications SHOULD leverage this to reduce the number of messages sent to a peer.

 ## Upgrading a topic to use partial messages

 Rolling out partial messages on an existing topic allows for incremental